-TV3 staff could jump ship before sale
+Three's top TV talent could jump ship before MediaWorks sale

 "There would be a lot of discussion happening right now if they know other people in the media companies.
 If there's nothing available then they will sit tight."

-Employers at rival media organisations would also see it as an opportune time to shoulder-tap certain individuals, she said.
+Employers at rival media organisations would also see it as an opportune time to shoulder-tap high-profile individuals, she said.

 "That's the problem when organisations signal that they are going to be sold - you can lose a lot of your talent quite quickly if it's an open market."

-Past examples include Hillary Barry and Petra Bagust leaving MediaWorks to join TVNZ, Paul Henry and Heather Du Plessis-Allan swapping TVNZ for MediaWorks and Paul Holmes leaving TVNZ for Prime.
+Past examples include Hilary Barry and Petra Bagust leaving MediaWorks to join TVNZ, Paul Henry and Heather Du Plessis-Allan swapping TVNZ for MediaWorks and Paul Holmes leaving TVNZ for Prime.

 EQ3 Consulting director Jason Walker, who provides business advisory services to the employment sector, said the "smart ones" would be looking at their options now.
 If MediaWorks closed before the end of the year, then they would be left out of work until at least the end of January when organisations started to employ again.

-Staff would be looking at whether there might be opportunities is MediaWorks' radio or outdoor advertising businesses and at rival media organisations, he said.
+Staff would be looking at whether there might be opportunities in MediaWorks' radio or outdoor advertising businesses and at rival media organisations, he said.

 These organisations could include TVNZ, NZME, Maori TV, Prime and Spark Sport.